 Greens and beans are pretty tasty.
 If prepared thoroughly with a few natural spices, they provide a lot of richness.
 Pecans, hazelnuts, pistachios, and other nuts are all delicious.

 Likewise, rice and quinoa are tasty grains.
-Almost all of the items in a vegetarian and vegan diet are tasty and bountiful.
+Almost all of the vegetarian and vegan diet items are tasty and bountiful.

 Want to go Vegan starting this November?